 Tenants with more than eight weeks rent arrears

-We'll need evidence of the amount of arrears, the number of weeks, and the details of any action you’ve taken.
+If your tenant's more than eight weeks in arrears with their rent, you can ask us to pay their Housing Benefit directly to you.
+We'll need evidence of the amount of arrears, the number of weeks and the details of any action you’ve taken.

-If you know that your tenant receives housing benefit, please contact us before you take any court action.
+If you know your tenant receives Housing Benefit, please contact us before you take any court action.
 We may be able to make future payments to you to avoid their eviction.

 If your tenant moves out

-If we pay your tenant’s rent directly to you, you’ll need to tell us if they move out, using our online form below.
+If we pay your tenant's rent directly to you, you need to tell us if they move out by filling in our online form.

-Find out about the other changes to your tenant’s circumstances that we’ll also need to know about.
+Find out about the other changes to your tenant’s circumstances that we also need to know about.